 Trailhead coordinates: 36.46424, -118.6690 (36° 27′ 51.3″N 118° 40′ 08.4″W)

 |Monarch Lakes Trail

 This 9.4-mile hike visits a spectacular pair of lakes high above Mineral King Valley.

 The robust 7.2-mile hike climbs 2,200 feet to an alpine lake overlooking Mineral King.

 Explore other destinations in Sequoia National Park and the rest of the range.

-There are 14 campgrounds with over 1,000 total sites spread throughout the park to facilitate your visit (including Atwell Mill Campground and Cold Springs Campground in Mineral King).
+Fourteen campgrounds with over 1,000 total sites are spread throughout the park to facilitate your visit (including Atwell Mill Campground and Cold Springs Campground in Mineral King).